chinamike65/hugo-tuolesi/content/book3/book3en.md

 Give up sleep and hustle and bustle,

 and meditate on the path of perfection through eons.

 No more than an instant in my mind, visualize the tenth of the masters.

 Whether our practice can be successful or not depends on two aspects.
-The first aspect is to see if one has achieved Guru Yoga, and is able to visualize that the Guru and the Buddha are indistinguishable.
-When there is a belief in the mind that "the guru and the Buddha are indistinguishable", the achievement will be very Dharmast.
+The first aspect is to see if one has achieved Guru Yoga, and is able to visualize that the Guru and the Buddha as indistinguishable.
+When there is a belief in the mind that "the guru and the Buddha are indistinguishable", the achievement will be very fast.

 The second aspect is to practice the second stage of Tantra on the basis of the achievement of Guru Yoga, so that one can quickly become a Buddha.

-At this time, if you visualize any deity, such as King Matou Ming, as long as you visualize the same as the master, there will be blessings, and there will be two kinds of blessings, big and quick.
+At this time, if you visualize any deity, such as Hayagrīvag, as long as you visualize the same as the master, there will be blessings, and there will be two kinds of blessings, immense and quick.

-If we only have faith in Buddhas and Bodhisattvas, due to our heavy karma, no matter how great the blessings of Buddhas and Bodhisattvas are, it will be difficult for us to obtain them, and achievement will be slow.
+If we only have faith in Buddhas and Bodhisattvas, due to our heavy karma, no matter how great the blessings of Buddhas and Bodhisattvas are, it will be difficult for us to obtain them, and enlightenment will be slow.

-For future generations, it is easier to be reborn in the Pure Land when you miss your guru.
-The merits of missing your guru are very, very great, especially when you are dying.
-If you can miss your guru, you will definitely be reborn in the Pure Land.
-This is 100%!
+For future generations, it is easier to be reborn in the Pure Land when you think of your guru.
+The merits of thinking of your guru are very, very great, especially when you are dying.
+If you can think of your guru, you will definitely be reborn in the Pure Land.
+This is 100% sure!

-The tantra classic "The Good Army Request Continuation" says: "When a person is dying, he can transfer his consciousness to rebirth when he misses his teacher."
+The tantra classic "The Good Army Request Tantra" says:

+"When a person is dying, he can transfer his consciousness to a better rebirth when he thinks of his teacher."

-Buddhist practitioners, if they do not achieve success in this life, when they die, no matter how heavy their karma is, as long as they can remember their guru, and through the power of faith in the guru's Three Jewels, they will surely be able to transfer their consciousness to rebirth.
+Buddhist practitioners, if they do not achieve enlightenment in this life, when they die, no matter how heavy their karma is, as long as they can remember their guru, and through the power of faith in the guru's Three Jewels, they will surely be able to transfer their consciousness to a better rebirth.
 Outstanding.

 83